ricky-on-the-block/rust-nock-slidev/pages/2b-nock.md

 <v-clicks>

 - Jets provide identical results to their Nock counterparts but execute much faster
-- The Nock interpreter can dynamically replace slow Nock code with equivalent jet code
+- The Nock runtime can dynamically replace slow Nock code with equivalent jet code
 </v-clicks>

 ---